modelica/ModelicaSpecification/RationaleMCP/0031/differences.md

 Flat Modelica has different rules for modifications applied to:
 - Model component declarations
-- Types (record and function definitions, as well as short class declarations)
+- Types (records and short class declarations) and functions (function component declarations)

 ### Common restrictions